Transloading for Shipping: What It Is and Why It’s Used in Logistics

 - A ocean freight boat arrives at the destination port.
 The port unloads the container and loads it onto a freight truck.

-- The freight truck transports the container to a cross-docking warehouse or other transloading warehouse.
+- The freight truck transports the shipping container to a cross-docking warehouse or other transloading warehouse.

 - Materials are removed from the original container and loaded into the new freight truck.
 If the container is floor-loaded, it is removed and palletized before loading.